syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Getting-Started.md

 ## Saving the Excel Workbook

 The Excel workbook can be saved in SfSpreadsheet using [Save](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic6307.html) method.
 If the workbook already exists in the system drive, it will be saved in the same location, otherwise Save Dialog box opens to save the workbook in user specified location.

+{% tabs %}
+{% highlight c# %}

+    spreadsheet.Save();

+{% endhighlight %}
+{% endtabs %}

 You can also use [SaveAs](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic6308.html) method directly to save the existing excel file with modifications.

+The SaveAs method in SfSpreadsheet can be used in various ways,

 {% tabs %}
 {% highlight c# %}

-    spreadsheet.Save();
+//Using Stream,

+ spreadsheet.SaveAs (Stream file);

+//Using String,

+ spreadsheet.SaveAs (string file);

+//For Dialog box,

+ spreadsheet.SaveAs();

 {% endhighlight %}
 {% endtabs %}